Auto Layout Basics

 common uses cases for using Auto Layout in Interface Builder.
 You can also check out Apple’s

-official Auto Layout guide.
+official Auto Layout documentation.

 What is Auto Layout and why use it?

-app’s layout by specifying the absolute position and size of views.
+often possible to describe an app’s layout by specifying the absolute

 These days, most applications will want their layout to be responsive to